 Program Faculty

-Kara Weisher, MS, OTR/L
+Kara Weisher, MOT, OTR/L

 OTA Program Director